 The viticulture potential of the land on which Rustenberg wine estate stands in Stellenbosch was first recognised in 1682.
 When production began is not clear, but there is a 1692 record that shows a bottle of brandy was sold.
 100 years later, the estate was producing approximately 6000 cases of wine.
 The estate is famous for its Chardonnay and Cabernet Sauvignon.
 It would go down a treat at the top racing events that you can bet on at the best horse betting sites.

 Groot and Klein Constantia, Constantia

-Regardless of when Rustenburg’s potential was recognised, Constantia actually is the oldest wine producing area in South Africa.
+Regardless of when Rustenburg’s potential was recognized, Constantia actually is the oldest wine-producing area in South Africa.
 Simon van der Stel founded it in 1685.
 The estate was divided over time, with the largest portion eventually being split into the estates still known as Groot (big) and Klein (little) Constantia.Beautiful gardens, rolling hills covered in vineyards and sublime views are all part of the Constantia wine route.

 Boschendal, Drakenstein Valley

 The history of Boschendal began in 1685, when the Dutch East India Company gave the land to Jean le Long.
 In 1688, he sold the estate in the Drakenstein Valley near Franschhoek to Abraham de Villiers, who in turn sold it to his brother Jacques de Villiers.
 It remained in the family until 1879, when it was bought by Cecil John Rhodes, who turned it into a fruit farm.
 Wine production resumed in 1969, after Anglo American bought the estate.
 A consortium of investors now owns Boschendal.
 The picturesque estate is famous not only for its wines, but for the quality of its restaurant that serves everything from caviar to local dishes, accommodation, other facilities, and activities.